FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

 ![](https://github.com/FrewtyPebbles/Runespoor-Python3D-Game-Engine/blob/main/tests/Sprite_jitter_fix.gif)

-# Important: How to Import 3D Assets:
+# How to Import 3D Assets:

 For now, your 3d assets. must be structured a specific way to be picked up by the asset importer.